ddanielbee/react-future-hooks/README.md

 import * as React from "react";
 import { useDataFetch } from "react-future-hooks";

+/*
-// This time, we don't have access to userId on first render, but we'll fetch it somehow.
-How that happens is not relevant to the example. const User = () => {
+  This time, we don't have access to userId on first render, but we'll fetch it somehow.
+  How that happens is not relevant to the example.
+*/
+const User = () => {
   // userFetchResult will start with a state of "NotStarted" this time. const [userFetchResult, executeUserFetch] = useDataFetch(typeguard, logger);
+  /*
-  const userId = getUserIdEventually(); // This function might do a myriad of things, but the important part is that userId is not there at initial render.
+    This function might do a myriad of things, but the important part is that userId is not there at initial render.
+  */
+  const userId = getUserIdEventually();

   React.useEffect(() => {
     if (userId) {